Irieo/MyWebPage/content/home/experience.md

     date_start: '2014-10-01'
     date_end: '2022-02-28'
     description: |2-
       In the period of 10.2014 - 02.2022, I was a research fellow at the [Chair of Energy Economics at BTU](https://www.b-tu.de/en/fg-energiewirtschaft/page).
 I have carried out research on energy economics & energy systems modeling.
-The topics included infrastructure investments, decisions under uncertainty, risk-aversion, sector coupling (power- and gas) and energy auctions.
+The topics included infrastructure investments, decisions under uncertainty, risk-aversion, sector coupling and energy auctions.
 In this period, I was also involved in the acquisition and implementation of third-party research projects with energy industry and government stakeholders.

-      I worked on my PhD under supervision of [Prof. Felix Müsgens](https://www.b-tu.de/en/fg-energiewirtschaft/team/chairholder).
-My cumulative PhD thesis is titled '*Modeling challenges of modern energy markets: studies on uncertainty, complexity, and constant change*'.
-Currently, I am waiting for a defence date.
-I will make thesis available for download here after the defence.
+      I finished my PhD under supervision of [Prof. Felix Müsgens](https://www.b-tu.de/en/fg-energiewirtschaft/team/chairholder).
+My cumulative PhD thesis is titled '*Modeling challenges of modern energy markets: studies on uncertainty, complexity, and constant change*' and is [published in open access](https://doi.org/10.26127/BTUOpen-5976).

       Together with my PhD supervisor, we developed a study course at BTU, named ‘Energy systems modelling’.
 The class focuses on the intersection of energy economics, operations research and systems modelling.
 The teaching materials are [available on GitHub](https://github.com/Irieo/EnergySystemsModelling-course).
 The course gets usually very warm feedback from students.